 Streaming services are operating as normal, but if you're having financial difficulties, cutting back on one or two can reduce your monthly outgoings.

-If you cancelled an event, such as a wedding or baptism, in April or early May, you may be able to get a refund.
+If you cancelled an event, such as a wedding or christening, in April, May, or June, you may be able to get a refund.
 Those planning events later in the year will need to follow appropriate guidance as it changes, and consider what's best.

 Can I get a refund or deposit back?